anewage/validate.js/README.md

 # validate.js

 validate.js is a lightweight JavaScript form validation library inspired by CodeIgniter.
+A Persian translation has been added to this package, thus persian developers can use it on their Farsi web applications.

 ## Features

+- Messages and feedbacks are all in Persian (Farsi)
 - Validate form fields from over a dozen rules
 - No dependencies
 - Customizable Messages